Regeneration (1915 film)

-It was feared lost until a copy was located by the Museum of Modern Art.
+It was feared lost until a copy was located by the film preservationist David Shepard, who sent it to the Museum of Modern Art.

 Plot

 Cited as one of the first full-length gangster films, Regeneration tells the story of a poor orphan who rises to control the mob until he meets a woman for whom he wants to change.

 The film is a "candid adaptation" of the autobiography of Owen Frawley Kildare, called the Kipling of the Bowery.
 The story follows the life of Owen (Rockliffe Fellowes), a young Irish American boy who is forced into a life of poverty after his mother dies.
 As a result, Owen is forced to live on the street eventually turning to a life of crime.
 Owen is eventually reformed, however, by the benevolent social worker Marie Deering (Anna Q. Nilsson).
 Also featured is a fire aboard an excursion ferry, much like the General Slocum disaster of 1904.

 Deering's choices perplex her beau, a district attorney (Harbaugh) who has declared war on the gangs.